UPPMAX/programming_formalisms/docs/introductions/sdlc.md

      Is a process of finding the subjects and verbs of the project brief and formalise them as testable statements, once that is done we do our firast iteration of risk analysis on those sets.

+???- Excercise Needs determination
+    We now look at the Course project and start setting upp our first development diagrams and design documents for the course project.
+    - Hint!
+Start by looking at the example design document...
+    - Hint!
+Analyse the project breif and make 5 short statements about the software